redeyes/redeyes/README.md

  1. Developers still had to write documentation, albeit not for everything (built-in services shipped with documentation) and they could keep their documentation alongside the code to make it easier to keep in sync.
  2. It didn't address duplication in request handlers or client libraries.

-Clearly, some better abstraction was needed to allow developers to describe their services, and then based on that description, generate request handlers, documentation, and so forth.
-A sort of *cross-compilation* of *service descriptors* to multiple targets, if you will.
+I wanted a better abstraction.
+Something that allowed developers to describe their services one time, and then based on that description, generate request handlers, documentation, client libraries, and so forth.

+A sort of *cross-compilation* of *web service descriptors* to multiple targets, if you will.

-But what that abstraction looked like remained a complete mystery for a long while.
+But what that abstraction looked like remained a complete mystery for a long time.

 ## The Long Winter